7 Things You Never Knew About Ballston Spa

 Trivia and Fun Facts about NY's First Spa Town

-2. What if we told you Ballston Spa once played host to a Bonaparte?
-It's true!
-If you didn't believe that Ballston Spa used to be THE place to see and be seen, we see you and raise you Napoleon's brother, Joseph (former King of Spain).
-Joseph Bonaparte bought an estate in New Jersey in the early 1800s after things, ah, didn't really go his way in Europe.
-He and his daughters often visited Ballston Spa and, later, Saratoga Springs during the summer months.
+Don't quite believe that Ballston Spa used to be the place to see and be seen?
+We see you and raise you Napoleon's brother, Joseph Bonaparte, the former King of Spain.
+Bonaparte bought an estate in New Jersey in the early 1800s after things went south for him in Europe.
+He liked to visit Ballston Spa and Saratoga Springs during the summer months.

-4. Why settle for any old water wheel?
-With the limited season for the spa and rising popularity of Saratoga Springs, Ballston Spa needed another industry... and the Kayaderosseras Creek provided excellent water power for mills.
-But enterprising Ballston Spa resident, Benjamin Barber, invented a highly efficient double turbine water wheel to rival any other in production at the time (1870s).
+Since Ballston Spa's tourism season was generally limted to the summer and Saratoga Springs was rising in popularity, Ballston Spa needed another industry.
+Thankfully, the Kayaderosseras Creek provided excellent water power for mills.
+Ballston Spa resident and businessman Benjamin Barber invented a highly efficient double turbine water wheel to rival any other in production in the 1870s.

-6. Who likes chocolate?
-After trees became scarce in the early twentieth century (we know - it's hard to believe today, now that the forests have been allowed to replenish), the paper mills in Ballston Spa shut down, but the town was saved... by chocolate.
+After trees became scarce in the early twentieth century, the paper mills in Ballston Spa shut down, but the village was saved... by chocolate.
 The Bischoff family's chocolate factory produced their signature sweets through the Great Depression and WWII, providing jobs to residents and helping to keep the economy afloat.

-7. Why live in Albany when you could live in "a village of friends"?
 Today Ballston Spa is known as "A Village of Friends" and is experiencing yet another revitalization.
-Between overflow tourists from Saratoga Springs enjoying the antiques and excellent restaurants, locals in the Capital Region choosing to move to the quiet streets of this quaint town, and Ballston Spa still serving as the seat of county government, "America's First Watering Place" is thriving, just like the Old Iron Spring.
+Between overflow tourists from Saratoga Springs enjoying the antiques and excellent restaurants, locals in the Capital Region choosing to move to the quiet streets of this quaint village, and Ballston Spa still serving as the seat of Saratoga County government, "America's First Watering Place" is thriving, just like the Old Iron Spring.